Can Pinterest Inc. (PINS) Remain Competitive?

 Insider Trading

-Sharp Evan, the Co-Founder & Chief Design & Cr of Pinterest Inc., sale 69,198 shares at $71.03 during a trade that took place back on Jun 16, which means that Sharp Evan is holding 0 shares at $4,915,087 based on the most recent closing price.
+Silbermann Benjamin, the Chairman, President, CEO, Co-F of Pinterest Inc., sale 37,500 shares at $74.63 during a trade that took place back on Jun 23, which means that Silbermann Benjamin is holding 0 shares at $2,798,667 based on the most recent closing price.

 Stock Fundamentals for PINS